 - The reunion was funded through voluntary contributions by attending family members, sale of Schmidt-family-themed items like t-shirts/mugs/cookbooks/etc., sponsorships by family-owned and/or local businesses, and rental of space to craft/food vendors.

-- The current American Record for largest family reunion was set by the Lilly family in Flat Top, West Virginia, who reunited 2,585 on August 8th, 2009.
+- The current American record for largest family reunion was set by the Lilly family in Flat Top, West Virginia, who reunited 2,585 on August 8th, 2009.
 The current Guinness World Record for largest family reunion was set by the Porteau-Boileve family in Vendee, Saint-Paul-Mont-Penit, France, who reunited 4,514 cousins on August 19th, 2012.
-The next Schmidt Family Reunion, to be held in several years (date to be announced), will attempt to surpass one or both of the aforementioned records.
+The next Schmidt Family Reunion, to be held on July 25-26, 2026, will attempt to surpass one or both of the aforementioned records.

-- Our event reunited biological/adopted descendants (and their spouses) of Hans Schmidt (1594-1680), who lived in Nentershausen and Blankenbach, Germany.
-Many others were also welcomed into our event and joined in the festivities!
+- Our event reunited the descendants (and their spouses) of Hans Schmidt (1594-1680), who lived as a shepherd around the towns of Nentershausen, Blankenbach, and Machtlos, Germany in the early modern era.
+Many other unrelated friends were also welcomed into our event and joined in the festivities!

 - The progenitors of the American side of this particular Schmidt family immigrated throughout the 1800s, settling mainly in Iowa (most heavily around West Bend, Iowa), although some settled as far apart as Washington state and Washington DC, and many other places in between.